zcheng19/CQF-based_TSN/README.md

 ep_lst: a list to store each episode label.

 ep_len: count how many episodes are continued until now.

+step_count: count how many steps are passed until now.

+epsilon: the epsilon parameter used for epsilon-greedy algorithm to choose the actions.

+new_obs: the transited observation of the old one.

+transition: the state transition after the actions are taken.

+loss: the loss between evaluated result and taget one.

+### Functions in cus_flow.py

 ## User customized experiment part